Sylvartore/WhatsForDinner/README.md

 # WhatsForDinner

-WhatsForDinner requires the user to enter the specific macronutrients - carbohydrates, proteins, fats - they have consumed for the day, which will then return the top 10 foods to meet the daily recommended macronutrient split for an average adult.
+WhatsForDinner requires the user to enter the specific macronutrients - carbohydrates, proteins, fats - they have consumed for the day.

+The application will return a list of the top 10 foods to meet the daily recommended macronutrients for an average adult.

 # URL: